Samen-Unity/.github/profile/README.md

 - ❌ Adding more things to this list

 # Are you using this?
 If you are a team using this tool, feel free get in contact with me so we can scheme some epic plans for future updates!

+## 👥 Current Contributors
-@TygoDeVries
+@TygoDeVries (Maintainer, Core Contributor)
+@Pruyque (Contributor)